JaredCH/Bindr/README.md

 ## 🚀 Key Features

+### 📊 JDE Reporting (In Development)

+**JDE Reporting** is designed to enhance support tracking and reporting for your industrial and manufacturing processes.
+Currently, it supports loading reports from an Excel file, with plans to integrate SQL data sources for future versions.
+Key features include:

+- 📂 **Load Reports**: Import and view a summarized roll-up of reports, showing a list of jobs and the quantity of supports per status.
+- 🔍 **Job & Status Drill-Down**: Double-click on a job or status to see a detailed view of all supports for that specific job and status.
+- ⚙️ **Right-Click Functionality**:
+  - View support details by right-clicking any cell in the report.
+  - Open merged PO files for further inspection directly from any cell.
+- 📊 **FG Code Breakdown**: View and total supports by FG code for a more detailed analysis.
+- 🔄 **Future Features** (Planned):
+  - Revenue roll-ups, including daily, weekly, monthly, and yearly breakdowns.
+  - Track and visualize changes over time, with easy-to-read graphs and charts.
+  - Additional reporting enhancements for more granular control over support data.
+---

+The future updates will provide powerful insights into support statuses and allow for more sophisticated tracking, helping you make data-driven decisions in real time.

 ### 🧠 Smart PDF Extraction + Merging
 - Load in a PDF (e.g., a JDE Rider).
 - Automatically extract specific text from each page.